anhinga/2019-design-notes/interactive-framework/Core-architecture-notes.md

 ### Second thoughts about internalization

 Looking back at our practices at various projects in 2015-2018, I think it is better at this stage to achieve a more clean separation between model (DMM), views into that model, and controllers, allowing to influence the model.
-As usual, controllers are often based on pieces of views, and there will be DMM neurons responsible for handling V-values received from software.
+As usual, controllers are often based on pieces of views, and there will be DMM neurons responsible for handling V-values received from "local software" interfacing with controller software (our experience is that this usually ends up being a two-stager - controller implementation is using some external framework, and this framework dictates how the event information should be locally received, and then the local software sends an async V-value into a listening neuron).

 So, I think, we are leaning towards adapting the ways this is currently handled in our Clojure experiments, e.g. https://github.com/jsa-aerial/DMM/blob/master/examples/dmm/quil-controlled/jul_13_2017_experiment.clj

-Moreover, I can easily see splitting the viewers and controllers to separate processes connected via something like Websockets (we were leaning towards this recently in the context of https://github.com/jsa-aerial/DMM/tree/master/examples/dmm/quil-controlled/interactive although we never implemented it that way.
+Moreover, I can easily see splitting the viewers and controllers to separate processes connected via something like Websockets (we were leaning towards this recently in the context of https://github.com/jsa-aerial/DMM/tree/master/examples/dmm/quil-controlled/interactive although we never implemented it that way).

+## Let's assume (without commitment) that this is a model-view-controller architecture

+ * The model part will be guided by this thinking: https://github.com/anhinga/2019-design-notes/blob/master/automated-synthesis/flattening-of-v-values.md

+ * There can be multiple viewers and controllers, and some of them can be pretty ad hoc (in the style of https://github.com/jsa-aerial/DMM/tree/master/examples/dmm/quil-controlled/interactive in 2018), but we would like to also design something more systematic (that's where our thoughts about "graph editor controller" fit, and here one would also want/need to control what one sees)

+ * So far we were using ad hoc practice of controlling the model (the DMM) by the graphical framework frame rate.
+This was convenient in many respects, but it does interfere with model-viewer separation.
+This is something to ponder.